 Examples:

-Interrogative sentences pose questions and seek information.
-They end with a question mark.
+Interrogative sentences ask questions and end with a question mark.
+They are used to request information or clarification.

 Examples:

 Imperative sentences give commands, make requests, or offer suggestions.
-They often lack a subject and end with a period or exclamation mark.
+They usually have an implied subject (“you”) and end with a period or exclamation mark.

 Examples: